 A group of NCR Snipers stationed at Camp McCarran.
 They are known in-universe for being total badasses.
 Alpha Team is comprised of Lieutenant Gorobets, Sergeant Bitter-Root, Corporal Sterling, Corporal Betsy, and the new kid, 10 of Spades.
 Craig Boone and Manny Vargas are former members, and both still wear their First Recon berets.

 - Badass Creed: The last thing you never see.
 Boone himself (a former alumni) comments "It's pretty accurate, and so were we."

-- Cool Shades: Everyone but 10 of Spades, who just wears normal glasses.
+- Cool Shades: Betsy and Boone wear them.
+10 of Spades just wears normal glasses.

 - Improbable Aiming Skills: A bullet through the eye from 800 yards, indeed.
-What makes it more amazing is the fact that only Sterling has a scope on his rifle.
+What makes it more amazing is the fact that only Boone and Sterling have a scope on their rifles.